 - the first in your family to go to college or university.

-If you're an Indigenous student with financial need, no matter what year of your program you're enrolled in, you may qualify for the Indigenous Student Bursary (ISB).
+If you're an Indigenous student with financial needs, no matter what year of your program you're enrolled in, you may qualify for the Indigenous Student Bursary (ISB).
 To be eligible for the ISB, a student must self-identify as Indigenous in Canada.
+Students who self-identify as Indigenous may be eligible for specific programs under OSAP once supporting documentation is accepted.

 Note: Students may choose to provide proof of status in Canada by means of Aboriginal status under the Constitution (i.e., status card or Métis registry, where applicable)